kpow/kpow-react-flicka/README.md

 # Kpow=>pix

-This is a react SPA to curate some content from flicker and allow you to do you own searches
+This is a react.js SPA to curate some content from flicker and allow you to do you own searches

-I'm going for exceeds :)

 ## features:
 - dynamic inital tags and navigation
 - 404 and no results states
-- loading states for search and pages incase a user come directly to it.
+- loading states for search and pages
 - lightbox for images
 - updated CSS and markup
 - rr4 for routing
 - axios for data fetching
 - helmet for head management

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts